aster-hu/blog/_posts/2019-12-20-hosting jekyll on Github.md

 ```
 git remote add origin https://github.com/hasturhu/asteroid.git

-git push origin gh-pages     #push all files to gh-pages branch
+git push origin master     #push all files to master branch
 ```

 It asked me about the username and password on Github.
 Enter the credentials as instructed.